Eel River (California): Potter Valley Project

 The Potter Valley Project has been argued by environmental groups to have significant impacts on the salmonid (Chinook and coho salmon and steelhead) populations of the basin.
 Although dam operators are required to maintain certain flows below the diversion during the dry season, these flows can be cut during exceptionally dry years, preventing salmonids from reaching certain spawning streams in the Eel River basin.
 Project water is disproportionately important to salmonids in the Eel River system as a whole because the water released from the bottom of Scott Dam is the only cold water available in the basin during the dry season.
 During July, August and September, temperatures in the lower Eel River occasionally hit 85 F or higher, creating fatal conditions for these fish.

 In 1983, the Federal Energy Regulatory Commission relicensed the project under the condition that more water be provided to the Eel River during the dry season and less be diverted to the Russian River basin.
 Dam releases are now timed to mimic natural flows in the Eel River system.
 Occasional large "blocks" of water are also released from Scott Dam to help juvenile salmonids migrate to the sea before temperatures in the lower river become unsuitable for their passage.
 These conditions were revised in 2004, when stricter minimum release standards were established.
 In combination with drought in the early 21st century, average diversions through the project have decreased by about 69000 acre feet for the period 2004 through 2010.
-In December 2013, due to record low levels of water in the Eel River and the associated dammed lakes, levels of fish and lampreys in the rivers were at lowest recorded levels, and Pacific Gas and Electric Company sought to have FERC change their operating license to permit even lower releases of water to Eel until the drought eases.
+In December 2013, due to record low levels of water in the Eel River and the associated dammed lakes, levels of fish and lampreys in the rivers were at lowest recorded levels, and Pacific Gas and Electric Company sought to have FERC change their operating license to permit even lower releases of water to the Eel until the drought eases.
 Under current agreements, the dams must release at least 100 cuft/s beginning every year on December 1 to aid salmon migration.

+In November 2023, PG&E "filed an application to federal regulators" to demolish their two dams on the Eel.
+Deconstruction could begin as early as 2028, pending approvals.
+The dam projects have become unviable due to higher maintenance, reduced water flow as allowed by changed regulations, and seismic risks to the dams.